yangkeunyun/yangkeunyun.github.io/content/research/road_to_ascension/road_to_ascension.md

 ---
 title: "The Road to Ascension: Exams, Lineages and Civil Servants of the Joseon Dynasty"
 date: 2022-06-01
-author: "Yangkeun Yun"
+author: "Sok Chul Hong, Christopher Paik, and Yangkeun Yun"
-url: /1/
+url: /road_to_ascension/
 description: "This paper investigate how civil service exams historically screened talent for bureaucrats and family lineages influenced their final appointments."
 summary: "This paper investigate how civil service exams historically screened talent for bureaucrats and family lineages influenced their final appointments."